Sequencing the Diagnosis of Sepsis

 Sepsis Sequencing

-Sepsis can be caused by many different infections, and some of those are in other chapters within ICD-10-CM and have special sequencing instructions.
-Without the diagnosis of sepsis falling into one of those chapters, coders should follow the ICD-10-CM Official Guidelines for Coding and Reporting of sepsis, severe sepsis and septic shock.
+Sepsis can occur in combination with many conditions reported from other chapters within ICD-10-CM that have special sequencing considerations, most notably, Chapter 15 Pregnancy, Childbirth and the Puerperium.
+When the guidelines from another chapter do not take precedence, coders should follow the ICD-10-CM Official Guidelines for Coding and Reporting from Chapter 1 for sepsis, severe sepsis and septic shock.

 Sepsis Due to Localized Infection